 Representatives from the major political parties expressed dissatisfaction over the lack of involvement of local leaders in enlisting beneficiaries and the cash grant distribution processes.
 Dissatisfaction of political leaders was particularly high in Dolakha, where political parties were involved in organizing protests against and obstruction of the cash grant agreement process.
 Political party representatives, especially from the Nepali Congress, also thought that the cash grant agreement and distribution process was too slow and that the cash should have been directly given to affected households.
 Some also questioned the relevance of the NRA as the cash grant process was implemented at the local level by already existing mechanisms such as DDCs and VDCs.
-While political parties were heavily involved in coordinating relief during the early months after the earthquakes through
+While political parties were heavily involved in coordinating relief during the early months after the earthquakes through their participation in relief committee meetings at the VDC and district levels, their involvement has decreased since the establishment of the NRA and new coordinating bodies such as the District Coordination Committee (DCC).
+However, citizens at the local level continue to look to leaders for support while also blaming them for any problems.
+This may explain the rising discomfort of political parties at the local level over their role in government recovery efforts such as the cash grant scheme.

-While protests are one explanation for delays in Dolakha, other factors were also important
+While protests are one explanation for delays in Dolakha, other factors were also important.